barIzbizki/Reversi-game/README.md

 - Three types of discs exist: Regular, Unflippable, and Bomb (special flipping rules apply).
 - The game ends when no legal moves are available for the next player.

-## Additional Requirements

-- **AI Players**: Implement AI players using `RandomAI` and `GreedyAI`.
-AI should handle legal moves intelligently and can be extended for bonus points with a more advanced AI player.
-- **Undo Functionality**: Allow undoing moves for games with human players only.
-- **Game Reset**: Implement a reset feature to restart the game.

-## Submission

-- Submit all files as a ZIP file named `ID1_ID2.zip` (replace with your student IDs).

-## Coding Guidelines

-- Follow OOP principles such as inheritance, encapsulation, and method overloading.
-- Document all classes and methods using JavaDoc.
-- Implement error handling and consider edge cases.
-- Ensure compatibility with the provided GUI.
-- Maintain clean and documented code style.

 ---

-Good luck!